VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/exercises_labs.md

 We do not introduce new core theory here.
 Instead, we **compose three ingredients you already know**—(i) a supervised Gaussian policy (Chapter 8 + SFT), (ii) a learned scalar reward model from pairwise preferences (Bradley–Terry), and (iii) a REINFORCE-style policy gradient with a KL regularizer—to build an InstructGPT-style pipeline in the Zoosim search environment.

-!!! note "Big Picture — What’s Reused vs New?"
+!!! note "Big Picture — What's Reused vs New?"
     **Reused from earlier chapters and labs**
     - Gaussian policy $\pi_\theta(a|s)$ with entropy regularization (Chapter 8, Lab 8.1).
     - Policy gradient / REINFORCE update with log-prob weights (Chapter 8, [ALG-8.1]).
-    - KL divergence as a regularizer (previewed in PPO §8.7.2; used here to keep the RL policy close to the SFT policy).
+    - KL divergence as a regularizer (previewed in PPO Section 8.7.2; used here to keep the RL policy close to the SFT policy).

     **New in this lab (structural additions)**
     - Trajectory-level reward model $r_\phi(\tau)$ trained from pairwise preferences via a Bradley–Terry objective.
-    - Three-phase workflow: SFT → reward modeling → RL fine-tuning with KL penalty, mirroring the InstructGPT RLHF pipeline.
+    - Three-phase workflow: SFT -> reward modeling -> RL fine-tuning with KL penalty, mirroring the InstructGPT RLHF pipeline.
-    - Simple “expert” template policy in Zoosim used to generate demonstration data and preference pairs (standing in for human raters).
+    - Simple "expert" template policy in Zoosim used to generate demonstration data and preference pairs (standing in for human raters).

-Turnkey demo: `scripts/ch08/rlhf_demo.py` provides a compact, runnable version of the three-phase RLHF-style pipeline described here (SFT → reward modeling → KL-regularized REINFORCE on the learned reward).
+Turnkey demo: `scripts/ch08/rlhf_demo.py` provides a compact, runnable version of the three-phase RLHF-style pipeline described here (SFT -> reward modeling -> KL-regularized REINFORCE on the learned reward).

 #### Three-Phase Protocol